 How Much Does a Back-End Developer Cost

-Based on several hundred anonymous salary reports, Glassdoor estimates that the average back-end developer makes $101,619 annually.
-This is based on the United States and will greatly fluctuate depending on the region.
+Based on several hundred anonymous salary reports, Glassdoor estimates that the average back-end developer in the United States makes $116,000 per year or roughly $55 per hour in 2025.

 15 Most Frequently Asked Interview Questions for Back-End Developers

-Alongside a back-end developer job description, you’ll need to be prepared to conduct interviews after a decent amount of job candidates apply to your listing.
+Alongside a back-end developer job description, you’ll need to be prepared to conduct interviews after a decent number of job candidates apply to your listing.

 Consider asking a few of these questions to get your interview rolling and gain a better understanding of your potential hire’s technical skills.